-During the 2023 Financial Year, Strickland announced that it had entered into a binding asset sale agreement (Agreement) with Northern Star Resources Limited (ASX:NST) ("NST"), pursuant to which the Company sold its interest in the tenements comprising the Millrose Project ("Transaction").
+On 26 June 2023 Strickland announced that it had entered into a binding asset sale agreement (Agreement) with Northern Star Resources Limited (NST), pursuant to which the Company sold its interest in the tenements comprising the Millrose Project (Transaction).

-Subsequent to the reporting period on 25 July 2023, the Company announced that the Transaction had completed.
+During the reporting period on 25 July 2023, the Company announced that the Transaction had been completed.

-The Company received the following consideration ("Consideration") for the Millrose Project:
+The Company received the following consideration (Consideration) for the Millrose Project: